zhxie/ikago/README.md

 ## Troubleshoot

 1. Because IkaGo use pcap to handle packets, it will not notify the OS if IkaGo is listening to any ports, all the connections are built manually.
-Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet or even drop the packet.
-You may configure `iptables` in Linux, `pfctl` in macOS and FreeBSD, or `netsh` in Windows with the following rules to solve the problem:
+Some OS may operate with the packet in advance, while they have no information of the packet in there TCP stacks, and respond with a RST packet or even drop the packet. **You may configure `iptables` in Linux, `pfctl` in macOS and FreeBSD**, or `netsh` in Windows (You may not need to) with the following rules to solve the problem. **If you are using mode `tcp`, you may not need to configure the firewall, but you still have to disable IP forward.**
    ```
    // Linux
    // IkaGo-server
    sysctl -w net.ipv4.ip_forward=0
    iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP
-   // IkaGo-client with proxy ARP
+   // IkaGo-client with proxy ARP and FakeTCP
    sysctl -w net.ipv4.ip_forward=0
    iptables -A OUTPUT -s server_ip/32 -p tcp --dport server_port -j DROP

    // macOS, FreeBSD
-   // IkaGo-client with proxy ARP
+   // IkaGo-client with proxy ARP and FakeTCP
    sysctl -w net.inet.ip.forwarding=0
    echo "block drop proto tcp from any to server_ip port server_port" >> ./pf.conf
    pfctl -f ./pf.conf
    pfctl -e

-   // Windows (You may not have to)
+   // Windows (You may not need to)
    // IkaGo-client with proxy ARP
    netsh advfirewall firewall add rule name=IkaGo-client protocol=TCP dir=in remoteip=server_ip/32 remoteport=server_port action=block
    netsh advfirewall firewall add rule name=IkaGo-client protocol=TCP dir=out remoteip=server_ip/32 remoteport=server_port action=block